se-edu/se-book/errorHandling/defensiveProgramming/compulsoryAssociations/text.md

 a.setGuarantor(null);
 ```

 This results in an `Account` without a `Guarantor`!
 In a real banking system, this could have serious consequences!
 The code here did not try to prevent such a thing from happening.
-We can make the code more defensive by proactively enforcing the multiplicity constraint, like this:
+You can make the code more defensive by proactively enforcing the multiplicity constraint, like this:

 ```java
 class Account {